 Overall, the bias remains bearish - expect strong rallies in CAD to find sellers.

 While the short-term fundamental biases of USD and CAD are bearish, CAD is the weakest on the charts.
-USD/CAD has finally touched the key resistance at 1.39468.
-This week will determine whether this area will be breached or not.
-Meanwhile, the key support lies far down at 1.33586.
+USD/CAD has finally exceeded the key resistance at 1.39468.
+While the new target in the meanwhile is 1.41058, let's see what happens around the former area.
+Meanwhile, the key support lies far down at 1.34197.

 Long-term outlook: weak bearish.

-Expectations of a rate cut remain the focal point.
-The Bank of Canada has recognised the lower economic growth, and Macklem wishes to see this increase.
+Expectations of a rate cut remain the focal point, with STIR markets indicating a 67% chance of a 25 bps cut and a 33% chance of a 50 bps cut in December.
+The Bank of Canada has recognised the lower economic growth, and Macklem wishes to see this improve.
 Furthermore, any big misses in upcoming GBP, inflation, and labour data would send CAD lower.

-Still, encouraging oil prices and general economic data improvement would save the Canadian dollar's blushes.
+Still, encouraging oil prices and general economic data improvement would save the Canadian dollar's blushes - the opposite is true.

 Swiss franc (CHF)